ramxnnn/CMS_PROJECT/README.md

 2. **Requirements**:
    - PHP version 7.0 or higher.
-   - MySQL/MariaDB for the database.
+   - MySQL for the database.
-   - Apache or Nginx with PHP support.
+   - Apache with PHP support.

 3. **Files**:
    - **index.php**: Displays the list of games.